CSC3170-2022Fall/project-vanward/README.md

 ### Select Clause

+Statement Structure:  <font color=green>select \<column name><sup>+</sup>, from \<tables> \<condition clause>; </font>

 First, the program creates three array lists to store selected column titles (two array lists to obtain distinct column title and prevent duplicated column title) and the name of aggregate functions if there is any.
 Then, by using the functions provided by the tokenizer class to check if there is any aggregate functions (“avg”, “sum”, “min”, “max”, “count”),  if there is aggregate function(s) in the statement, do the corresponding operation(s).
 At the same time, the program will store the selected column name(s) into the array list.
 Then the program will obtain targeted table(s) after the “from” statement.
 If the statement contains “where”, “group by”, “having”, “order by”, the program will do the corresponding operation(s) until it ends with “;”.

 ### Insert Clause

+Statement Structure: <font color=green>insert into \<table name> values \<literal><sup>+</sup>, ;</font>

 First, the program will add the literals into the value array list.
 Then, create a new row to hold these values(literals) (More specifically, transform the value array list to the type Row).
 Finally, add the new row into the corresponding table.

 ### Create Clause
+Statement Structure: <font color=green> create table \<name> \<table definition>; </font>

+Notice: <font color=green> \<table definition> ::= ( \<column name><sup>+</sup>, ) | as \<select clause> </font>

-Statement Structure: create table.
-In the function “tabledefinition”, the program will first array list to store the column titles (column names).
+In the function “tabledefinition”, the program will first use array list to store the column titles (column names).
 Then, create and initialize a new table object containing the column titles.
+If the statement contains “as”, the program will execute the function “selectclause” and select the corresponding information from the table to form a new table.
+Finally, put the new table and its name to the database.

+### Column_minus Clause

+Statement Structure: <font color=green> column_minus \<table name>: \<column name1> and \<column name2> to \<column name3>; </font>

+Notice: <font color=green> \<column name3> ::= \<column name1> - \<column name2> </font>

+First, the program will check if the first token of the string is "column_minus".
+Then, the program will get the table name (suppose the size of the table is m*n), two column names in the table, and the result column name after the minus operation.
+After that, the program will call the function "columnMinusClause" to do the minus operation.
+If the values of the two columns are not digits, the program will raise the error reminder.
+Then, the program will iterate each row in the table so that it can combine the original values of the row with the minus result value to form a new row.
+All the new rows together form a new table.
+Finally, the new table will be printed.

 ## Difficulty Encountered & Solutions